-There is a statue outside the Federal Trade Commission of a powerful, rambunctious horse being reined in by an extremely muscular man.
+There is a statue outside the Department of Labor of a powerful, rambunctious horse being reined in by an extremely muscular man.
 This used to be a metaphor for liberalism.
 The horse was capitalism.
 The man was government, which was needed sometimes to restrain capitalism’s excesses.

 I recently claimed that